-The SC5507A is a PXIe-based RF signal source with all RF connectors located on the front face of the module.
+The SC5520A is a PXIe-based RF signal source with all RF connectors located on the front face of the module.
 Its control I/O is via the back PXIe interface connectors.

-The SC5508A is a serial controlled core module, whose RF and I/O connectors are located at the front face as shown below.
-Front face interfaces and indicators are explained below.
+The SC5521A is a serial controlled core module, whose RF and I/O connectors are located at the front face as shown in Error!
+Reference source not found..
+Front face interfaces and indicators are explained b elow.